loosewheel/lwcomponents/readme.txt

 Solid Color Conductors
 ----------------------
-* These blocks are only defined if mesecons, digilines, and unifieddyes are loaded.
+* These blocks are only defined if mesecons and unifieddyes are loaded.

 Provides 2 blocks that can be colored the same as Solid Color Block (with the air brush) and is both a mesecons and digilines conductor.